Table of Contents[Hide][Show]

 Looking for a creepy good time this Halloween?
 Sleep (or don’t sleep!) in one of the country’s haunted hotels!
 If you’re looking for a spooky stay, read on to learn about the ghosts who checked in and never checked out of one of these hotels across America.

-When writer Cindy Richards checked into the Hotel Alex Johnson, one of Rapid City, South Dakota’s famed haunted hotels, she wasn’t worried about a ghostly visitation.
+Writer Cindy Richards checked into the Hotel Alex Johnson, one of South Dakota’s famed haunted hotels, conveniently located in downtown Rapid City. the last thing she worried about was a ghostly visitation.

-She heard some drumming — IN HER ROOM! — and then felt as though someone had laid a weighted blanket over her.
+She heard drumming — IN HER ROOM! — and then felt as though someone had laid a weighted blanket over her.
 The haunting lasted a few minutes, but her restful sleep was over.
-Just as she finally drifted off again, around 5am, the ghost returned.
+Just as she finally drifted off again, around 5 am, the ghost returned.

 It made her a believer in ghosts and hauntings.
 But it didn’t make her want to spend another night in at the Hotel Alex Johnson.